-When used; All (shortcut A) selects everything regardless of any current selections; None (shortcut Alt+A) deselects everything regardless of current selections; Invert (shortcut Ctrl+I) inverts current selections, i.e. if one side of a cube is selected, Invert deselects the initial face and selects everything not previously selected.
+The default selection behaviour comprises three shortcut combinations, one key or combination per action, these are; All (shortcut A) selects everything regardless of any current selection/s; None (shortcut Alt+A) deselects everything regardless of current selection/s; Invert (shortcut Ctrl+I) inverts current selection/s, i.e. if one side of a cube is selected, Invert deselects the initial face and selects everything not previously selected.

 A - selects everything (Select All) Alt+A - deselects everything (Deselect All) Ctrl+I - inverts selection (deselects active/selects inactive)

 If a selection has been made (in any Interactive Context mode i.e. Object Mode, Edit Mode etc.) but ‘all’ is required , choosing the option (by menu or shortcut key) will do this explicitly regardless – active selections no longer need to be cleared beforehand.

 The dual select/deselect function of (De)select All have been separated, each is now a distinct operation that will do one or the other explicitly.

 With different keyboard shortcut combinations set to select or deselect objects by default, it is still possible to use the single-key (De)select All selection action of previous versions of Blender.
 To do this access (User) Preferences from Edit » Preferences .
 In Blender Preferences click Keymap then under Preferences activate (click) the Select All Toggles checkbox .
 Close the Blender Preferences window; (De)select All toggle will now be active.